October Weather in Mauritius

 October is the unofficial start of summer in Mauritius!
 While October is typically considered Spring, it usually feels downright summer-like, especially towards the end of the month.
 October, along with May, is considered by many the most comfortable month of the year weather-wise.

 Daytime temperatures rise rapidly in October.
 By the end of the month, high temperatures are typically near the 30 degree mark in the north and west and the upper 20s elsewhere along the coast.
 Low temperatures remain conformable throughout the island, with upper teens typical.
-A light blazer or jacket is advised for the cooler evening for those who get cold easily.
+A light blazer or jacket is advised for the cooler evening for those who get cold easily, especially if you’re doing a Whale Watching Tour or other sea excursions.

 October is a dry month and humidity is hardly ever a factor, even towards the end of the month.
 In fact, October weather in Mauritius resembles the climates of Mediterranean cities’, such as Nice or Barcelona, in summer.
 Sunny warm days and comfortable nights are the norm.